 Early Literacy Activities for Preschoolers

 I love putting out my letter fish, but I have also found that these jar lid letters work beautifully for this activity.
 They are especially great for not-so-gentle toddler hands.
 My Prek students love this letter recognition game and take turns playing teacher.
 If you don’t have time to make these fish, just use magnetic letters instead!
+For students ready to work on letter sounds, when children catch a fish ask them to make the sound that letter makes!

 4. Beading with letter beads